-The Airmed Foundation is an open source initiative working under the Apache License.
+The Airmed Foundation is an open source initiative working under the AGPL-3.0 License.
 We provide a secure channel to store and transfer medical records.
 We do this through the Interplanetary File System (IPFS) and Hyperledger Fabric.
 The conjunction of these technologies guarantees the immutability and availability of the data.
 We replicate all records through the IPFS network, using the Bitttorrent protocol.
 We achieve secure access to files through asymmetric cryptography.
 We protect and store access keys in the Hyperledger Fabric blockchain.

 How does it work?